xprova/bisect-tau/README.md

-If bisection is progressing correcting then window size will shrink by a factor of 2 per round and settling time will increase in small increments (although at the beginning or very end of the process).
+If bisection is progressing correcting then window size will shrink by a factor of 2 per round and settling time will increase in small increments (although not at the beginning or very end of the process).

-A waveform window will also appear and show plots of the `q` and `qn` signals as the design is pushed into deeper metastable states.
+A waveform window will also appear and show plots of signals `q` and `qn` as the design is pushed into deeper metastable states.

 ### 4. Calculating Tau